Sound Calendar of the Year

 When we observe visual images of horrific environment devastation, we are deeply impacted by radical change that is causing pain for millions world-wide and it alerts us to concerns and cause for a better living environment.
 Not as evident is the way that the changing sound environment impacts our lives in both obvious and subtle ways.
 If we pay attention to sound daily, monthly and yearly, we become aware of the soundscape around us that is reflection of either human living style or discovery of living environment.
 Sound Calendar of the Year is a sonic form that juxtaposes existing sounds created by both nature and human behavior.

 Sound Calendar of the Year 2018 is a pilot project that develops the foundation for future sound calendars.
 Anybody around the world may participate in the project as a volunteer and will collect environmental sounds with smart phones (mp3) of sound spanning acoustic environment from nature to urban noise and innumerable other sonic environments as discussed above.
 In addition professionally recorded material will be collected from around the world by a group of audio researchers and archivists.
 How to participate in the project

 Jin Hi Kim

 In addition to her komungobot development, interdisciplinary projects and Living Tones compositions Kim now has a deeper understanding of her commitment to the community and concerns about social, political and environmental issues.
-She is creating Sound Calender of the Year, an Ecology Sound Calendar for environmental issues at Wesleyan College of the Environment.
+She is creating Sound Calender of the Year, an Ecology Sound Calendar for environmental issues at the College of the Environment, Wesleyan University.
 She occasionally presents Music Meditation Workshops at the Connecticut Mental Health Center, Yale University.